angeloey/3D-Camera-Renderer/README.md

+//Angelo Maoudis README // 14074479

 # maoudisa-assignment
 maoudisa 14074479 Assignment

-An embedded system to do something?
+An embedded system to gather range data and display/render that data in the form of an image or similar.
+"3d camera"? maybe? todo: this.

 ### Goals:
+Goals for the Assignment. \
+Namely, the objectives defined in the marking criteria, and how i intend to achieve each one.

 #### Grade:
 100% lol\
-Satisfy all marking criteria to a maximum\
+Satisfy all marking criteria to a maximum

 #### Complexity (Technologies):
-the goal of the project will be to develop the aforementioned embedded system using a range of technologies as both a learning excercise and as a method to demonstrate individual ability in this module.\
+the goal of the project will be to develop the aforementioned embedded system using a range of technologies as to satisfy the assignment criteria.\
-Purposely include a range of technologies, even in scenarios where it would traditionally make sense to use multiple instances of a single technology, for example: instead of using two stepper motors (one for x movement and one for y movement), this project will make use of a stepper motor for x movement and a servo motor for y movement. or by using a rotary encoder and a potentiometer, where two potentiometers would suffice.\
+The system will purposely include a range of technologies, even in scenarios where it would traditionally make sense to use multiple instances of a single technology, for example: instead of using two stepper motors (one for x movement and one for y movement), this project will make use of a stepper motor for x movement and a servo motor for y movement. or by using a rotary encoder and a potentiometer, where two potentiometers would suffice.\
-while this may not be the most practical approach, it affords me the opportunity to write a library for, and implement the use of more technologies which will better aid the achievement of the following excerpt from the marking criteria:\
+While this may not be the most practical approach, it affords me the opportunity to write a library for, and implement the use of more technologies which will better aid the achievement of the following excerpt from the marking criteria:\

 "a wide range of complex\
 input and output devices some of\
 which we may not have used in\
 the tutorial material, all working\
-as expected. "\
+as expected."

 #### Version Control (Regular Commits and a Clear Workflow):
-Another goal of the project is to provide a meaningfull and well commented/documented update to the repository at an interval of at least 4 times per week (I will aim for daily commits, however: 5 assignemnts + 2 exams due in the next few weeks).\
+Another goal of the project is to provide a meaningfull and well commented/documented update to the repository at an interval of at least 4 times per week\ (I will aim for daily commits, however: 5 assignments + 2 exams due in the next few weeks).\
 Each commit will aim to demonstrate a clear direction and progress route through the projects development, i.e. evidence i havent just copied a load of stuff i dont understand from stackoverflow.\

 I consider a meaningfull update to be along the lines of, but not limited to, the following :\